Cephalopod: Evolution

 Early cephalopods were likely predators near the top of the food chain.
 After the late Cambrian extinction led to the disappearance of many radiodonts, predatory niches became available for other animals.
 During the Ordovician period, the primitive cephalopods underwent pulses of diversification to become diverse and dominant in the Paleozoic and Mesozoic seas.

-In the Early Palaeozoic, their range was far more restricted than today; they were mainly constrained to sublittoral regions of shallow shelves of the low latitudes, and usually occurred in association with thrombolites.
+In the Early Palaeozoic, their range was far more restricted; they were mainly confined to sublittoral regions of shallow shelves of the low latitudes, and usually occurred in association with thrombolites.
 A more pelagic habit was gradually adopted as the Ordovician progressed.
 Deep-water cephalopods, whilst rare, have been found in the Lower Ordovician – but only in high-latitude waters.

 The mid-Ordovician saw the first cephalopods with septa strong enough to cope with the pressures associated with deeper water, and could inhabit depths greater than 100–200 m.
 The direction of shell coiling would prove to be crucial to the future success of the lineages; endogastric coiling would only permit large size to be attained with a straight shell, whereas exogastric coiling – initially rather rare – permitted the spirals familiar from the fossil record to develop, with their corresponding large size and diversity.
 (Endogastric means the shell is curved so as the ventral or lower side is longitudinally concave (abdomen in); exogastric means the shell is curved so as the ventral side is longitudinally convex (abdomen out) allowing the funnel to be pointed backward beneath the shell.)